Irreducible lattices fibring over the circle: Introduction

 Using \Cref{claim.2} one can discount the Euclidean factor.
 Moreover, one can easily reduce to the case where no factor of $G$ has Kazhdan's property (T).
 This essentially leaves the case where $G$ is a product of $\SO(m,1)$ and $\SU(n,1)$ for various $m$ and $n$.

 Let $L$ be a flag complex and suppose $L$ is not connected.
 It is well known that no character of the right-angled Artin group $A_L$ is algebraically fibred.
-We suspect this behaviour holds for all irreducible uniform $(H\times S_L)$-lattices, where $H$ is the isometry group of a non-positively curved symmetric space.
+We suspect this behaviour holds for all irreducible uniform $(\Isom(\EE^n)\times S_L)$-lattices.

 \begin{question} Let $L$ be a flag complex.
-Is it true that if $L$ is not connected, then no irreducible uniform $(H\times S_L)$-lattice is algebraically fibred? \end{question}
+Is it true that if $L$ is not connected, then no irreducible uniform $(\Isom(\EE^n)\times S_L)$-lattice is algebraically fibred? \end{question}